What Is Microfinance? How Does it Work

 How do I know if I am eligible for a microfinance loan?

-An important eligibility criterion for microfinance loans is your income, and the RBI has set the income threshold at ₹3 lacs.
-In addition to this, microfinance institutions may have other eligibility criteria.
-Therefore, you need to check the eligibility criteria set by the particular institution to know if you qualify for the loan.
+Income is an important eligibility criterion for microfinance loans and the RBI has set the threshold at ₹3 lakhs.
+Microfinance institutions may also have other eligibility criteria.
+Therefore, checking the eligibility criteria of the particular institution is important to understand your eligibility for the loan.

 What are the benefits of microfinance?